-1 Agency/Group/Organization ABRAZAR, INC.

-Agency/Group/Organization Type Services - Housing

-Services-Children

-Services-Elderly Persons

-Services-Persons with Disabilities

-Services-Health

-Services-Education

-Services-Employment

-Senior Transportation

-Neighborhood Organization

-What section of the Plan was addressed by Housing Need Assessment

-Consultation?
-Non-Homeless Special Needs

-Briefly describe how the Agency/Group/Organization The Non-Profit was sent the Funding Allocation Policy & Process and draft was consulted.
-What are the anticipated outcomes of Annual Action Plan to post at the center to review and provide input on the consultation or areas for improved coordination? developing the plans.
+1 Agency/Group/Organization Abrazar, Inc. Agency/Group/Organization Type Services - Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Health Services-Education Services-Employment Senior Transportation Neighborhood Organization What section of the Plan was addressed by Housing Need Assessment Consultation?
+Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization The Non-Profit was sent the Funding Allocation Policy & Process and the draft was consulted.
+What are the anticipated outcomes of Annual Action Plan was posted on our website for review and provide input on the consultation or areas for improved coordination? developing the plans.
 2 Agency/Group/Organization CITY OF BREA Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
-Public facilities and infrastructure Briefly describe how the Agency/Group/Organization The City was sent the Funding Allocation Policy & Process and draft Annual was consulted.
-What are the anticipated outcomes of Action Plan to review and provide input on developing the plans.
-Each the consultation or areas for improved coordination?
-Cooperating City was encouraged to participate in the Citizen Participation Process.
+Public Facilities and Infrastructure Briefly describe how the Agency/Group/Organization The City was sent the Funding Allocation Policy & Process and draft Annual Action was consulted.
+What are the anticipated outcomes of Plan to review and provide input on developing the plans.
+Each Cooperating City the consultation or areas for improved coordination? was encouraged to participate in the Citizen Participation Process.
 Cities submitting applications for Community Planning and Development grant funds are required to publicly notice and hold at least one public meeting to discuss the proposed use of these funds.

 3 Agency/Group/Organization COMMUNITY ACTION PARTNERSHIP OC Agency/Group/Organization Type Services - Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Health Services-Education Services-Employment What section of the Plan was addressed by Housing Need Assessment Consultation?
-Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization The Non-Profit was sent the Funding Allocation Policy & Process and draft was consulted.
-What are the anticipated outcomes of Annual Action Plan to post at the center to review and provide input on the consultation or areas for improved coordination? developing the plans.
+Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization The Non-Profit was sent the Funding Allocation Policy & Process and a draft was consulted.
+What are the anticipated outcomes of Annual Action Plan was posted on our website for review and provide input on the consultation or areas for improved coordination? developing the plans.
+4 Agency/Group/Organization CITY OF CYPRESS Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Public Facilities and Infrastructure Consultation?
+Briefly describe how the Agency/Group/Organization The City was sent the Funding Allocation Policy & Process and draft Annual Action was consulted.
+What are the anticipated outcomes of Plan to review and provide input on developing the plans.
+Each Cooperating City the consultation or areas for improved coordination? was encouraged to participate in the Citizen Participation Process.
+Cities submitting applications for Community Planning and Development grant funds are required to publicly notice and hold at least one public meeting to discuss the proposed use of these funds.